Nevsun Resources board rejects Lundin’s $1.4-billion hostile takeover bid - Red Deer Advocate

 In late July, Toronto-based Lundin offered $4.75 in cash per share after Nevsun rejected a previous cash and share bid valued at $5 per share that Lundin made in partnership with Euro Sun Mining Inc.

-Nevsun’s share price was trading up 11 cents or 2.23 per cent at $5.04 in mid-morning trading on the Toronto Stock Exchange.
+Nevsun’s share price closed up two cents or 0.41 per cent at $4.95 Thursday on the Toronto Stock Exchange.